Magnitude 6.0 earthquake strikes Nepal - ExBulletin

 Magnitude 6.0 earthquake strikes Nepal

-The depth of the epicenter was monitored at 10 km in eastern Nepal, determined at 27.14 degrees north latitude and 86.67 degrees east longitude.
+According to the National Earthquake Monitoring and Research Center, the earthquake hit Nepal at 8:13 a.m.
+EDT near Martim Birta in Khotang District, 147 kilometers east and southeast of Kathmandu (NEMRC).

-The recent earthquakes in Nepal have caused unprecedented damage to life and property, which calls for well-framed policy measures to manage such disasters.
+The depth of the epicenter was observed at a distance of 10 km in eastern Nepal, where it was found at latitude and longitude 27.14 degrees north and 86.67 degrees east.

-A strong earthquake measuring 7.8 on the Richter scale struck central Nepal between its capital Kathmandu and the city of Pokhara on 25 April 2015.
-It is estimated that 8,964 people were killed and nearly 22,000 injured.
+The recent earthquakes in Nepal, which have led to unparalleled loss of life and destruction of property, have made it necessary to put in place well-thought-out political measures to deal with such a disaster.

-The quake, known as the Gorkha earthquake, also shook several cities across northern India, and tremors were felt in Lahore, Pakistan, Lhasa, Tibet, and Dhaka, Bangladesh.
+Earlier, on April 25, 2015, a strong earthquake measuring 7.8 on the Richter scale hit central Nepal between Kathmandu, the country’s capital, and Pokhara.
+8,964 people are believed to have died and nearly 22,000 were injured, according to estimates.

 Sources